aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/smart-markers/using-smart-markers/_index.md

 Cell C1 contains the formula =A1*B1, C2 contains = A2*B2 and C3 = A3*B3.

 It's very easy to process the smart markers.
-The following code snippet shows how it is done.
+Following example code shows on how to use dynamic formulas in Smart Markers.
+We load the [template file](templateDynamicFormulas.xlsx) and create test data, process the markers to fill data into the cells against the marker.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-SmartMarkers-DynamicFormulas-DynamicFormulas.java" >}}